 Furniture Design & Making 2

-Take your woodworking and furniture making skills to the next level with the Furniture Design and Making Year 2 course.
-Advanced woodworking, computer aided manufacture and finishing techniques are taught in parallel with analysis, critical thinking and problem solving skills to enable you to create thoughtful, functional and beautiful furniture.
+Take your woodworking and furniture making skills to the next level with this level 6 course.
+Woodworking, computer aided manufacture and finishing techniques are taught in parallel with analysis, critical thinking and problem solving skills to enable you to create thoughtful, functional and beautiful furniture.
 To maximize your learning potential on this course, a competency with woodworking tools and machinery is required.

 The course is supported by an excellently equipped workshop and IT resources.
-These include all of the expected woodworking equipment, a new industrial grade panel saw, heated spray booth, CNC router and our new laser cutting equipment.
+These include all of the essential woodworking equipment, a new industrial grade panel saw, temperature controlled spray booth, CNC router and our new laser cutting equipment.

 QQI Level 6